4:30PM - 6:30PM

 Allow students multiple practice opportunities, and receive plenty of individual feedback.

-Bookings open for Term #2!
+Bookings for Term #3 are now open!

 Debating is a great source of personal development at a high school level.
 It helps the student develop essential critical thinking skills, improve responsiveness when challenged and increase resilience in the face of adversity.
 Debating is taking on a leading role in secondary education, both as a co-curriculum activity and as an assessment style.
 The ability to make well-reasoned arguments and question evidence behind a particular stance, holds in good stead both personally and later on professionally.